rickspencer3/shoots/README.md

 $ python3 tests/run_tests.py
 ```

-This will run all 3 test casees in parallel.
+This will run all 3 test cases in parallel.

 To run a single test, you can drop into the tests directory and run the test directly: